f5devcentral/f5-waap/bot-lab/lab2.rst

 1. To run OpenBullet, double click on the openbullet icon on the desktop of the "Launchpad" windows system as part of the "Athena Attacker Blueprint"
  .. image:: _images/credstuff1.png

-2. After a short time the OpenBullet app wil load
+2. After a short time the OpenBullet app will load
  .. image:: _images/credstuff1.1.png

 3. Click on the configs button